mrlunchbox777/basic-setup/.github/CONTRIBUTING.md

 7. Wait for a maintainer of the repository (see CODEOWNERS) to approve.
 8. If you have permissions to merge, you are responsible for merging.
 Otherwise, a CODEOWNER will merge the commit.

+### Contribution conditions

+1. The code must include a minimum of 80% unit test coverage
+1. The code must pass lint test
+1. Help resolve any security issues found in the mission ops pipeline

 # TODO: better define this